kurtanr/WiXInstallerExamples/02_x86_x64_Installer/README.md

 - we want to have both an x86 and an x64 installer for our product
 - some files are deployed by both installers (e.g. *FileToInstall.txt*)
-- installers should have different UpgradeCodes
+- installers should have different UpgradeCodes (should be possible to upgrade them independently)
 - MSI file name should end with either "(x64)" or "(x86)" based on the platform
 - MSI entry in Windows "Programs and Features" should end with either "(x64)" or "(x86)" based the on platform
 - x86 installer